keu/docs/learn/airflow-decorators.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The TaskFlow API is a functional API that allows you to explicitly declare information being passed between tasks while inferring task dependencies.
 In a nutshell, when using the TaskFlow decorator functions (e.g. `@task`) you can pass data between tasks by providing the output of one task as an argument to another task.
 Additionally using Airflow decorators often reduces the amount of code needed to define Airflow tasks.

-Astronomer recommends to use Airflow decorators for all tasks where they are available, especially when you are writing Python heavy DAGs.
 Decorators are a simpler, cleaner way to define your tasks and DAGs and can be used in combination with traditional operators.

 In this guide, you'll learn about the benefits of decorators, the decorators available in Airflow, and decorators provided in the Astronomer open source Astro Python SDK library.
 You'll also review examples and learn when you should use decorators and how you can combine them with traditional operators in a DAG.